 What is the member experience like?

-Look for institutions that offer an enjoyable experience for both plan members and administrators.
-This can be things like making it easy to manage contributions and payroll, as well as how easy it is for plan members to view their investment information and performance.
+Look for institutions that provide a clear, user-friendly experience for plan members and administrators.
+This involves making it simple to manage contributions and payroll, and straightforward for plan members to view investment information and performance.

 What are the investment options?